xrettle/WFGY/TensionUniverse/BlackHole/Q082_binding_problem.md

 These counterfactual worlds do not decide which world we inhabit.
 They only spell out how patterns of effective layer observables and tension values would differ if binding was fundamentally robust or fundamentally fragile under the constraints captured by `E_bind` and the chosen observables.

+Any World T_bind vs World F_bind classification is always made at the level of encodings and effective-layer patterns, not at the level of ultimate metaphysical truth about perception or consciousness.

 ---

 ## 6. Falsifiability and discriminating experiments